jbosstools/m2e-polyglot-poc/README.md

 - M2E will most likely use a different mechanism to support polyglot Maven
 - did I mention you **will** loose your original pom.xml?

-Now projects without a polyglot pom should not be impacted
+Now projects without a polyglot pom should not be impacted.
+Also, you can always disable the plugin under Preferences > Maven > Polyglot Support (Experimental).

 Now that you've been warned, please read http://takari.io/2015/03/21/polyglot-maven.html to understand how to convert your existing pom.xml files to `pom.<whatever>`.